fjord norway hardanger ulvik village tb

 Bergen and the Fjords Holidays

 Norway’s iconic fjords are an international benchmark for natural beauty.
-Jumping off from the historic Hanseatic town of Bergen, explore the fjords of this tremendously tortuous coastline by Hurtigruten cruise or local ferry, by car, train – or a combination of all three!
+Jumping off from the historic Hanseatic town of Bergen, explore the fjords of this tremendously chiselled coastline by cruise, car, train – or a combination of all three!
+Throw in city sightseeing, hiking, kayaking and rib boat safaris to complete a true fjord experience.

 Contact our Norway experts now